-The U-Net architecture's modular design allows for flexibility in altering its modules.
-The classical 2D U-Net's encoder and decoder modules are double convolutions using 2D kernels and a ReLU activation [21].
-On the other hand, 3D U-Net, described in [13], deploys 3D convolutions and adds batch normalization to its encoder and decoder modules.
-Furthermore, the ResUNet-a presented in [37] discovered that residual connections could improve the performance of U-Net and can help reduce the vanishing gradient problem [38].
+3D convolutions and adds batch normalization to its encoder and decoder modules.
+Furthermore, the ResUNet-a presented in Ref.
+[43] discovered that residual connections could improve the performance of U-Net and can help reduce the vanishing gradient problem [44].
 Therefore, in ResUNet-a, residual connections were added to the encoder and decoder modules of the U-Net architecture.
-Combining residual connections and 3D U-Net has been shown to perform well in several medical imagery segmentation tasks [14,38].
+Combining residual connections and 3D U-Net has been shown to perform well in several medical imagery segmentation tasks [18,44].

-4.3 IMPLEMENTATION

-To assess the performance of 2D and 3D U-Net on AM porosity segmentation, we train and evaluate several U-Net configurations, namely, the 2D U-Net, vanilla 3D U-Net, 3D U-Net with GN (instead of BN in the vanilla configuration) and 3D U-Net with residual connections, as summarized in Table 2.
+4.3 Implementation.
+To assess the performance of 2D and 3D U-Net on AM porosity segmentation, we train and evaluate several U-Net configurations, namely, the 2D U-Net, vanilla 3D U-Net, 3D U-Net with GN (instead of BN in the vanilla configuration), and 3D U-Net with residual connections, as summarized in Table 2.
+The training and inference of the models are conducted on NVIDIA Tesla T4 GPUs with 100 GB RAM and 4 Intel virtual CPU on Google Cloud Platform.

-The 2D U-Net follows the same implementation as described in [21].
+The 2D U-Net follows the same implementation as described in Ref.
+[27].
 The model's encoder and decoder modules are each a double convolution: twice stacking a 2D convolutional layer, followed by a ReLU activation.
-3×3 kernels are employed for the convolutional layers, and 2×2 max pooling is used for downsampling.
-Some minor modifications from the standard implementation are made: First, bilinear upsamplings are used instead of transposed convolution to save memory.
-Furthermore, the 2D convolutions are zero padded with a onepixel border to preserve the features of the edges.
-Lastly, a BN layer is added after each 2D convolutional layer and before the ReLU to improve stability.
+3 × 3 kernels are employed for the convolutional layers, and 2×2 max pooling is used for downsampling.
+Some minor modifications from the standard implementation are made: First, to save memory consumption, bilinear upsamplings are used instead of transposed convolution.
+Furthermore, the 2D convolutions are zero padded with a one-pixel border to preserve the features of the edges.
+Finally, a BN layer is added after each 2D convolutional layer and before the ReLU to improve stability.
 Inputs to the 2D U-Net are the raw 2D images and masks as given in the dataset.
-The training minimizes cross- entropy loss with a RMSprop optimizer [39], and a learning rate of 0.0001 is used.
-The 2D U-Net implementation is adapted from a publicly available PyTorch implementation [40].
+The training minimizes cross- entropy loss with an RMSprop optimizer [45], and a learning rate of 0.0001 is used.
+The 2D U-Net implementation is adapted from a publicly available PyTorch implementation [46].